Nemo21/PongGame/README.md

     - Scoring a point is trigger between going from play to serve state
     - Pressing the enter key is trigger between going from serve state back to play state
 - GG cooked chat

+## Lesson 9:

+- In order for someone to win one has to score 10 points
+- Change state when player score hits 10 and reset score and ball